filippoprafloriani/Distributed-Algorithms-Direct-QR-factorization/README.md

 MAPD-B distributed processing projects.
 Check 1.
 Distributed Algorithms 1.2.3 Dimensionality reduction

-Jupyter notebook with the code.
+Jupyter notebook in Dask (Python library) with the code.
 The code is based on 4-threads and runs on a cluster of virtual machines (VM).